Fearless-Badger/odin-recipes/README.md

-# odin-recipes
+# Recipes Project

-Currently, this projects goal is to solidify my skills in writing HTML.
+In this project, I display links, images, ordered and unorderer lists.

+The actual content is of my favorite recipes!